pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-Estate planning integration is essential for preserving your dynasty's wealth across 365 years.
+Estate planning integration is essential for preserving your Legacy's wealth across 365 years.
 By coordinating wills, trusts, business entities, and advanced planning techniques, you create a comprehensive system that minimizes taxes, protects assets, and ensures your legacy endures.

 Remember that estate planning is:
 - An ongoing process, not a one-time event
-- Integrated with all aspects of your dynasty
+- Integrated with all aspects of your Legacy
 - Coordinated with business and family planning
 - Flexible enough to adapt to changes
 - Professional guidance essential